kshannon-ucsd/dsc40a/pages/resources/grokking_bayes.md

   <p>Many people intuitively choose "communications major" because the description seems to match stereotypical traits we associate with students in communications programs.
 This is using what psychologists call the <strong>representativeness heuristic</strong> - judging probability by how well something matches our mental prototype.</p>

   <div class="question">
-    <p><strong>Question 2:</strong> What critical information are we missing when we make this judgment based on the description alone?</p>
+    <p><strong>Question 2:</strong> What critical information are we missing when we make this judgment if we were to disregard his description?</p>
   </div>

   <details>